keithledgerwood/WICLab-guide/001-introduction.md

 - Ensuring the right level of user access:
     - Identity Governance

-   >
+## Lab Environment

+In this workshop, you will be working in a dedicated lab environment.

+If you can read this Lab Guide, this means that you should have already created your lab environment and can access it.
+However, if this is not the case, please proceed with the following steps:

+1. Open a browser and go to <https://labs.demo.okta.com/lab/create?course=wic_acceleration>.
+This will open the Okta Workforce lab website.

+2. Under Your Lab Name field, click **Get Started** to launch your own lab environment.
+You will now see the Okta Workforce panel with several Launch buttons and the Lab Guide instructions.

    > **Note:** In this workshop, you will be provided with a Virtual Infrastructure with a Windows Virtual Machine (VM).
-Please make sure to complete all steps of the hands-on in this environment, unless otherwise stated.
-You will initiate the Virtual Infrastructure in the next module.
+Please make sure to complete all steps of the hands-on presented in subsequent modules in this virtual environment, unless otherwise stated.
+You will initiate your Virtual Infrastructure in the Active Directory module.
    >